dora-team/dora.dev/hugo/content/research/2024/ai-preview/index.md

 AI was prevalent in IDEs and internal web interfaces suggesting that organizations are increasingly incorporating AI features directly into the tools developers use daily, likely to streamline workflows and enhance productivity.

 However, it's worth noting that a significant portion of respondents reported not interacting with AI as an automated part of their tool chain.

-#### Hypothesis

-The limited interaction with AI through tool chains could also be due to a lack of awareness about the specific benefits of using AI for certain tasks, leading developers to rely on traditional methods.
-It may also be a reflection of the early emphasis of using AI to generate code.

 ### Attitudes: trust and transparency in the age of AI